 “Being involved with Ndoto is so important to me because I know that my family is helping change lives in a slum in Kenya by supporting two students to go to school.
 These students, in turn, will make a difference in their community in ways that I personally cannot do.
 Also, I love how Ndoto guides the students with Biblical truths that will challenge their spiritual lives to grow closer to God.”

-Roxane was born and raised in Minnesota but is very happy to be in Texas with her husband of 38 years and to live near her two grown daughters.
+Roxane was born and raised in Minnesota but is very happy to be in Texas with her husband of 43 years and to live near her two grown daughters and their husbands.
 Being a math teacher for many years and having lived in two third-world countries gives her a heart for participating in a foreign mission involving education for underprivileged children.
 Roxane is currently the Admissions Director at a private school, which has many international students.
-She volunteers as a Stephen Minister at her church, leads a Moms in Prayer International group, and enjoys doing some administrative duties for Ndoto stateside.
+She volunteers as a Stephen Ministry Leader at her church, leads a Moms in Prayer International group, and enjoys doing some administrative duties for Ndoto stateside.
 Her hobbies include sewing, quilting, doing large jigsaw puzzles, and visiting with friends and family.

 "Even from my first days in Kenya, I knew that God was changing the direction of my heart, and that my first trip would not be my last.
 Over the years, I have had the privilege of bonding with a group of precious preteen girls, learned a little Luo (their tribal language), and been given the opportunity to use my medical background to serve the people of Obunga.
 I treasure the friendships that have grown; I have been blessed beyond measure."